 How We’re Strengthening Kansas Children & Families

 KVC Kansas is a team of social workers, therapists, family support workers, and other child welfare and behavioral health professionals who are passionate about strengthening children and families.
-Our agency is one of two lead nonprofits providing preventative child welfare and foster care services on behalf of the Kansas Department for Children and Families (DCF).
+Our agency is one of four nonprofits providing foster care case management on behalf of the Kansas Department for Children and Families (DCF).

-- Foster Care Case Management, Reunification and Adoption (Permanency) – DCF has selected KVC Kansas to continue providing foster care case management, reunification and adoption services in 11 counties including Johnson (Olathe/Overland Park area), Douglas (Lawrence), and Shawnee (Topeka) for the next four years.
-Effective October 1, 2019, we will transfer foster care case management responsibilities in two areas of the state to other providers.
+- Foster Care Case Management, Reunification and Adoption (Permanency) – Every four years, DCF conducts a competitive process to award foster care case management provider grants/contracts to nonprofit organizations.
+Currently there are four nonprofit case management providers.
+KVC Kansas provides foster care case management, reunification and adoption services in 11 counties including Johnson (Olathe/Overland Park area), Douglas (Lawrence), and Shawnee (Topeka) for the next four years.
 Read the details and see a map here.

 Safely Reducing the Number of Kansas Children in Foster Care

-Last year, we shared an article called “Too Many Children in Foster Care: KVC Kansas Shares Challenges and Solutions.”
-The article contains an infographic that explains major changes that have happened over the last five years, and how we can work to address several challenges.
+Several years ago, we shared an article called “Too Many Children in Foster Care: KVC Kansas Shares Challenges and Solutions.”
+The article contains an infographic that explains major changes that happened in the 2010s, and how we can work to address several challenges.

 KVC Kansas Exceeding Federal Performance Standards